 Create a database name and click ‘Next Step’ to continue …

 (Step 1: Enter A Database Name)

-Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in our example).
-You will need this during the WordPress installation process.
+Copy and paste the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in our example).
+You will need this later in the WordPress installation process.

 (Save your database name into a plain text file)

 Step 2: Create Database Users

 The next step is to create a database user.

 Enter a username (it can be anything you like), then type in and verify your password (aim for a score of “Very Strong” – use the Password Generator tool provided if you want), then click ‘Create User’ to continue …